Close Mobile Navigation

 Who should consider getting GARDASIL®9?

 You can get the HPV virus at any point in your life while sexually active.
-GARDASIL®9 can be administered in individuals 9–45 years of age.
+GARDASIL®9 can be administered in

+If you are already sexually active, or have already had an HPV infection, you could still benefit from HPV vaccination.
 Though GARDASIL®9 cannot treat an existing HPV infection, you can still benefit from GARDASIL®9 even if you are already infected with one type of HPV.
 If that type of HPV is contained in the vaccine, GARDASIL®9 will still help protect you against the other eight types.

 Help protect yourself against certain HPV-related cancers and diseases